luciusmagn/lambdas-and-logos/book.typ

 can possibly go wrong when it comes to memory management and concurrent code.
 Learning Prolog teaches you to think *declaratively* rather than procedurally.

-The more diverse your language experience, the richer your conceptual toolkit becomes for solving problems elegantly in any language.
+The broader your language experience, the richer your conceptual toolkit becomes for solving problems elegantly in any language.
 Each paradigm teaches you to see computation from a different angle, and combining these perspectives leads to more creative and effective solutions.
 In the coming chapters, we will examine a number of these paradigms and observe even the most basic good practices of writing elegant code.